08-Oct-2020 02:42 PM

-India, as market, is looking really positive with new entrants coming out with interesting offerings—Snowflake being one of the biggest names.
+India as a market, is looking really positive with new entrants coming out with interesting offerings - Snowflake being one of the biggest names.
 As a technology distributor, Technobind too saw introduction of some interesting alliances in the last few months namely Logmein, Cloudian and now ColorTokens – each of them with a clear value prop of solving specific customer business problems.

 Most importantly, businesses’ ability to adapt to changing situations literally shone through during this crisis.
 While technology leaders and brands did a commendable work on enabling this shift, the employees made this transition a huge success.

 It wasn’t an easy shift because we were up against the tide &�were going against some of the most established practices in the world of work.
 Our salesforce had to unlearn some of the age-old techniques of selling, while our technical teams had to do remote POCs and implementations.
 We ensured education and learning continued through new delivery models.
 We got used to remotely consulting our doctors in a matter of few days.
 Greeting colleagues through video conferencing stopped feeling odd.
 From good old ways, we eagerly picked up virtual means of socializations – all thanks to technology.